-This statement is made pursuant to section 54 (part 6) of the Modern Slavery Act 2015 and constitutes the Modern Slavery Act Transparency Statement for Aunt Bessie’s Limited (“Aunt Bessie’s”) for the financial year ending 31 December 2020 and has been approved by the board of each company on 14th May 2021 (for Nomad), and 4th May 2021 (for Birds Eye).
+This statement is made pursuant to section 54 (part 6) of the Modern Slavery Act 2015 and constitutes the Modern Slavery Act Transparency Statement for Nomad Foods Europe Limited (“Nomad”), and Birds Eye Limited (“Birds Eye”) for the financial year ending 31 December 2020 and has been approved by the board of each company on 14th May 2021 (for Nomad), and 4th May 2021 (for Birds Eye).

-In July 2018, Aunt Bessie’s was bought by Nomad Foods Limited (“Nomad”), Europe’s biggest frozen food company producing, marketing and distributing branded frozen food products in 10 countries across Europe, employing over 4,200 people in 17 countries, with 12 factories.
+Nomad and Birds Eye are part of the Nomad Foods Group, Europe’s biggest frozen food company producing, marketing and distributing branded frozen food products in 14 countries across Europe, employing over 4,800 people, with 16 factories.
 Core brands include Birds Eye, Findus, iglo, Aunt Bessie’s and Goodfella’s.

-Nomad is committed to a corporate social responsibility that fosters a culture with respect for dignity and human rights as well as high ethical standards in the conduct of its businesses.
-Following the acquisition of Aunt Bessie’s, Nomad is in the process of integrating the business into its compliance and supplier assurance processes and aligning various policies.
+The Nomad Foods Group is committed to a corporate social responsibility that fosters a culture with respect for dignity and human rights as well as high ethical standards in the conduct of its business.

-This Statement sets out the actions taken to evaluate and understand potential modern slavery risks pertaining to the businesses of Nomad and their respective supply chains as well as measures presently in place to mitigate the possibility of occurrence of slavery and human trafficking in its business and supply chains.
+This Statement sets out the actions taken to evaluate and understand potential modern slavery risks pertaining to the business of Nomad and Birds Eye and their respective supply chains as well as measures put in place to mitigate the possibility of occurrence of slavery and human trafficking in our business and supply chains.

-Nomad recognises that the supply chain of food production and processing is one of the sectors which may be vulnerable to modern slavery, particularly due to the global nature of suppliers.
-The broad scope of its suppliers, which varies from small to large multinational companies located in all continents, requires significant efforts and dedication in order to manage business, health and sustainability issues.
-Although ultimately, it is each supplier’s responsibility to respect human rights and environmental issues, Nomad has made it its goal to take up an active role in ensuring that such responsibility is acted on, in accordance with our standards.
+We recognise that the supply chain of food production and processing is one of the sectors which may be vulnerable to modern slavery, particularly due to the global nature of suppliers.
+The broad scope of our suppliers, which varies from small traders to large multinational companies located in all continents, means that significant effort and dedication is required in order to manage business, health and sustainability issues.
+Although ultimately it is each supplier’s responsibility to respect human rights and environmental issues, the Nomad Foods Group has made it a goal to take up an active role in ensuring that such responsibility is acted on, in accordance with our standards.
 Our Ethical Compliance Manager is responsible for making sure that our suppliers meet our expectations on all issues surrounding human rights as outlined in our Supplier Code of Conduct, which all suppliers are required to adhere to.
 The Ethical Roadmap which outlines the priorities for the next 3 years was signed off by the Sustainability Steering Committee in 2019.

-Nomad operates a number of internal policies to ensure that it is conducting business in an ethical and transparent manner.
+We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 Policies are developed by subject matter experts and signed off by group functional heads and approved at director level.

 These policies include:

-Supplier Code of Conduct: This Code was launched early 2018 and will be rolled out during the remainder of 2018.
-It contains the basic principles of what it expects from both direct and indirect suppliers to the Nomad Foods Group and the minimum legal and ethical requirements they need to meet.
-These obligations require its suppliers to prevent occurrences modern slavery in their supply chain and state the specific human rights, labour and social laws, regulations and international conventions which they must abide by.
-The Supplier Code of Conduct replaces the existing Ethical Trading Code of Practice which was introduced in 2014.
-Compliance with its Code of Conduct is mandatory for our suppliers.
+- Supplier Code of Conduct: This Code was launched and rolled out in 2018.
+It contains the basic principles of what we expect from both direct and indirect suppliers to the Nomad Foods Group and the minimum legal and ethical requirements they need to meet.
+These obligations require our suppliers to prevent occurrences of modern slavery in their supply chain and state the specific human rights, labour and social laws, regulations and international conventions which they must abide by.
+The Supplier Code of Conduct replaced our Ethical Trading Code of Practice, which was introduced in 2014.
+Compliance with relevant parts of our Supplier Code of Conduct is mandatory for our suppliers.
 A copy of the Code can be found on our website.

-Code of Business Principles: This code was revised and relaunched in March 2018 given the increased size and sophistication of the Nomad group and sets out its ethical standards and the manner in which it behaves as an organisation, its responsibilities, and how it expects its employees and suppliers to act.
-It can be found on the Nomad website.
+- Code of Business Principles: This Code, revised in 2020, sets out our ethical standards and the manner in which we behave as an organisation, our responsibilities, and how we expect our directors and employees to act.
+It can also be found on our website.

-Recruitment Policy: Nomad operates a robust recruitment policy and conduct eligibility evaluations, designed to safeguard against human trafficking (or individuals being forced to work against their will) by ensuring applicants are entitled to work in the United Kingdom; and
+- Recruitment Policy: We operate a robust recruitment policy and conduct eligibility evaluations, designed to safeguard against human trafficking (or individuals being forced to work against their will) by ensuring applicants are entitled to work in the United Kingdom.

-Whistleblowing Policy: This measure instils a culture whereby all employees should feel free to raise concerns about how colleagues are being treated or in connection with practices within its business or supply chain, without fear of reprisals.
+- Whistleblowing Policy: This measure instils a culture whereby all employees can feel free to raise concerns about how colleagues are being treated or in connection with practices within our business or supply chain, without fear of reprisals.
 Concerns can be raised via an independent third-party hotline.

-Nomad and Aunt Bessie’s have an ongoing commitment to engaging only those suppliers that uphold the same principles as they do and, where necessary, ensure the implementation of corrective action measures.
-In the event that a supplier fails to take steps to cease or prevent adverse human rights impacts, Aunt Bessie’s will examine its business relationship with such supplier with a view to remedying the situation.
+Nomad and Birds Eye have an ongoing commitment to engaging only those suppliers that uphold the same principles as we do and, where necessary, ensure the implementation of corrective measures.
+In the event that a supplier fails to take steps to cease or prevent adverse human rights impacts, Nomad and Birds Eye (as applicable) will examine its business relationship with such supplier with a view to remedying the situation.

 In 2020, the Nomad Foods Group continued to deploy its own supplier questionnaire, which is used (amongst other things) to review the status of suppliers’ ethical trading standards.
-It is Nomad’s goal to collate such data on an annual basis, so that it can be in a position to hold the latest and best information from its supply base.
-This information is used to contact risk assessments, and focus the efforts of its auditing programme.
+It is our goal to collate such data on an annual basis, so that we can be in a position to hold the latest and best information from our supply base.
+This information is used to conduct risk assessments and focus the efforts of our auditing programme.

-To support this, Nomad is an AB member of the Supplier Ethical Data Exchange ("SEDEX"), which is a web-based system that allows us to share and view data on ethical and responsible business practices of other SEDEX member companies, including information on labour standards, health and safety, the environment and business ethics.
-Nomad sees SEDEX as an important part of its responsible sourcing practices and is working to ensure that all of its suppliers also join SEDEX.
-Nomad further expects all suppliers to be registered as B members of SEDEX and complete a self-audit questionnaire on the SEDEX database, has made positive strides towards compliance with this recent requirement in 2017, and has the ambition 100% of its direct suppliers will comply with this by the end of 2018.
-Using this information, Nomad identify suppliers from whom it consider that an independent ethical audit report (such as SEDEX Members Ethical Trade Audit standard or similar) may be desirable and request its submission for review.
+To support this, the Nomad Foods Group is an AB member of the Supplier Ethical Data Exchange ("SEDEX"), which is a web-based system that allows us to share and view data on ethical and responsible business practices of other SEDEX member companies, including information on labour standards, health and safety, the environment and business ethics.

+We see SEDEX as an important part of our responsible sourcing practices and we are working to ensure that all of our suppliers also register as B members of SEDEX and complete a self-audit questionnaire on the SEDEX database.
+Using this information, we have the ability to identify suppliers from whom we consider that an independent ethical audit report (such as SEDEX Members Ethical Trade Audit standard or similar) may be desirable and request its submission for review.

 Responsibility and Effectiveness

-Nomad recognises the importance of maintaining constant vigilance to identify and address any impacts associated with slavery and human trafficking throughout its supply chains.
-In recognition of these issues, it remains committed to continue upholding human rights and safety in its supply chains and will be reviewing the progress and effectiveness of its programmes in combatting slavery and human trafficking on an annual basis.
+We recognise the importance of maintaining constant vigilance to identify and address any impacts associated with modern slavery and human trafficking throughout our supply chains.
+In recognition of these issues, we remain committed to continue upholding human rights and safety in our supply chains and we will be reviewing the progress and effectiveness of our programmes in combatting modern slavery and human trafficking on an annual basis.